What is wind chill and how is it calculated? - NewsBreak

 What is wind chill and how is it calculated?

 Temperatures across Alabama are expected to plummet on Thursday night, staying low through the holiday weekend, according to the National Weather Service.
-The Tuscaloosa forecast calls for a low of 12 degrees early Friday morning, coupled with winds of up to 30 miles per hour, so those frigid temps will "feel like" zero degrees.
+After a high of 53 degrees on Thursday, the NWS predicts a low of 9 degrees for Gadsden Thursday night/Friday morning, with winds of 5 to 15 mph with gusts as high as 35 mph.
+Those frigid temps will "feel like" zero degrees.

 "Feels like" is another way to describe the wind chill.
 So how does NWS calculate that?